-Parameters info - The new /Info dictionary, either as an indirect reference or as a DictionaryObject update\container (obj: pyhanko.pdf\utils.generic.PdfObject)
+Parameters info - The new /Info dictionary, either as an indirect reference or as a DictionaryObject property document_id mark_update (obj_ref: Union[pyhanko.pdf_utils.generic.Reference, pyhanko.pdf utils.generic.IndirectObject])

 Mark an object reference to be updated.
 This is only relevant for incremental updates, but is included as a no-op by default for interoperability reasons.